djalbat/easy-mobile/README.md

 Gestures for mobile web applications.

-Single tap, double tap, drag and pinch gestures are all supported.
-Full-screen functionality is also included.
+Single tap, double tap, drag, pinch and swipe gestures are all supported.
+A little full-screen functionality is also included.

 ### JSX support